Telecominfraproject/oopt-gnpy/Excel_userguide.rst

 Links sheets MUST contain all links between nodes defined in Nodes sheet.
 Each line represents a 'bidir link' between two nodes.
-The two direction are represented on a single line with "east cable from a to z" fields and "west from z to a" fields.
+The two directions are represented on a single line with "east cable from a to z" fields and "west from z to a" fields.
 Values for 'a to z' may be different from values from 'z to a'.
-'z to a' direction MUST NOT be repeated in a different line.
+Since both direction of a bidir 'a-z' link are described on the same line (east and west), 'z to a' direction MUST NOT be repeated in a different line.
+If repeated, it will generate another parrallel bidir link between the same end nodes.

 Parameters for "east cable from a to z" and "west from z to a" are detailed in 2x7 columns.
 If not filled, "west from z to a" is copied from "east cable from a to z".